 Key publications:

-Bazzani advances research on agency and decision-making under uncertainty by conceptualizing agency as a conversion process, where individuals transform structural constraints into opportunities for action.
-His work connects future studies with sociological theory, clarifying how expectations, imaginaries, and narratives influence decision-making.
-He also applies experimental methods to study the impact of future-oriented narratives on behavior, offering empirical insights into how people react to uncertain social and economic conditions.
+Bazzani studies agency and decision-making under uncertainty by conceptualizing agency as a conversion process through which actors transform constraints into opportunities for action.
+His work connects sociological theory and future studies by clarifying how expectations, imaginaries, and narratives shape decision-making.
+He also uses experimental approaches to examine how future-oriented narratives affect behavior, with applications to fertility intentions and uncertainty.

 3. Money and Social Change

-Bazzani’s research on monetary innovation and prosocial behavior bridges sociology and sustainability studies.
-He examines how alternative currencies, digital money, and financial infrastructures can foster social cohesion, resilience, and sustainability.
-His work highlights how monetary systems are not just economic tools but also mechanisms for solidarity and social transformation, offering new insights into the role of economic infrastructures in shaping collective action and sustainability transitions.
+Bazzani’s research on monetary innovation bridges sociology and sustainability studies.
+He examines how alternative currencies, digital money, and financial infrastructures can foster cooperation, social cohesion, and resilience, treating monetary systems as social infrastructures that shape coordination and collective action.

 Major research interests address: